There are many things that are far beyond my understanding in this life, and the subject of today's column is one.

 What in the world is this world coming to when a man can't refer to a beauty queen as "beautiful?"
 What do women's libbers want to hear beauty contestant winners called by men?
 Ugly?
 Homely?
 Unattractive?

-Page 2 of 2 - There was one unbelievable situation in what Musberger said.
+There was one unbelievable situation in what Musberger said.
 He identified Webb as being a graduate of Auburn (War Eagle!), and the girlfriend of AJ McCarron, Alabama's quarterback.
 For students of Auburn and Alabama to become close is more unbelievable to those from the state of Alabama or anywhere in the SEC than someone calling a beautiful woman beautiful.

 Auburn and Alabama are like oil and water, like dirt and soap, and like any other total opposites one can name.
 For someone to take off on that topic is most believable, and expected, and normal for those from the state of Alabama.